dhanyn10/multiple-file-manager/readme.md

 </div>

 ## Contribution
-Do you have feature request? then let's check this repository [issues](https://github.com/dhanyn10/multiple-file-manager/issues)
+Do you find an error or have feature request? then let's check this repository [issues](https://github.com/dhanyn10/multiple-file-manager/issues)

 ## Download
 You can check the latest version to [release page](https://github.com/dhanyn10/multiple-file-manager/releases)